-Prior to VirtualBox 4.2 the Oracle CA certificates need to be imported in more manual style using the certutil.exe utility, which is shipped since Windows Vista.
+Prior to VirtualBox 4.2 the code signing certificates need to be imported in more manual style using the certutil.exe utility, which is shipped since Windows Vista.
 For Windows versions before Vista you need to download and install certutil.exe manually.
-Since the certificates
+Since the certificates are not accompanied on the VirtualBox Guest Additions CD-ROM prior to 4.2, these need to get extracted from a signed VirtualBox executable first.